GettingMarried/GMWiki/User-migration-data-structure.md

 endpoint: /api/userMigration

 The old GM is expected to send a user migration request to force / upon user migration.
 The data structure is defined in below format.
-The new GM should then create an user and migrate the data, mainly for wedding website (defined in https://github.com/AmpersandHQ/gettingmarried/pull/176/)
+The new GM should then create an user and migrate the data, mainly for wedding website, defined in: https://github.com/AmpersandHQ/gettingmarried/pull/176/

 ### Migrate multiple objects at once